-That took the 24-year-old’s tally to six goals in six games for Die Mannschaft in 2019, more than any other player in Joachim Löw’s squad.
-It also added to his incredible record at international level to 13 goals in 13 senior outings, something only one other player in German history has achieved: Gerd Müller.
+That took the 24-year-old’s tally to nine goals in seven games for Die Mannschaft in 2019, more than any other player in Joachim Löw’s squad.
+It also took his incredible record at international level to 13 goals in 13 senior outings, something only one other player in German history has achieved: Gerd Müller.

 Löw, understandably, did not hold back in his praise of his No.20: "He can hold the ball up, run into space, score himself or set others up.
 He's developed unbelievably."